AJLR888/AJLR888.github.io/_posts/2024-10-01-dissertation.markdown

 date: 2024-11-05
 img: dissertation.jpeg
 alt: "Predicting Probability of Default.
 Intersectional Biases.
 SHAP values"
 description: This study evaluates the performance of Logistic Regression and LightGBM models in predicting loan denial, focusing on fairness and bias mitigation across various intersectional demographic groups.
 We visualize the impact of each feature.
+More code in GitHub.
+Report in ResearchGate.
 link: /projects/dissertation-LightGBM.html
 ---